solo-io/gloo/docs/content/installation/gateway/argo.md

 The Gloo Settings resource stays in a `Progressing` health status, which prevents updates from syncing.
 This is due to the Settings resource not returning a status, which became an issue in Argo CD version 7.8.x.

-As a workaround, use Argo CD version 7.7.x. or add the following the following status override to your Argo CD `config-cm` file.
+As a workaround, use Argo CD version 7.7.x. or add the following status override to your Argo CD `config-cm` file.

 ```yaml
 resource.customizations.health.gloo.solo.io_Settings: |